yoniv1/Debris_model_3D/README.md

 b) debris_cover_main_englacial.f90: englacial debris advection model

 This model advects debris mass concentration within the ice column, using a second-order upwind scheme + Smolarkiewicz anti-diffusion correction and also uses a mass conservation correction.
+It provides the melt-out mass that is used as input into the supraglacial debris model.

 ## Model input and requirements